Software

 Web apps

-My preferred method of app distribution is through a Progressive Web App.
+Generally my preferred method of app distribution is through a Progressive Web App.
 Most of the apps I use on desktop are web apps (although I usually prefer to use them in the browser there rather than in standalone windows), and many of those I use on mobile are.

-That being said, web apps will always lag slightly behind the bleeding edge of native apps functionality, and due to browsers' very strong sandboxing and interpreted environment, aren't appropriate for all types of apps (this is known as the 80/20 capabilities or Jobs To Be Done split).
+That being said, web apps will always lag slightly behind the bleeding edge of native apps functionality, and due to browsers' very strong sandboxing and interpreted environment, aren't appropriate for all types of apps (this is often known as the 80/20 capabilities or Jobs To Be Done split).

 Native apps